jonesbrennan/python-comanage-api/README.md

 - The SSH Key Authenticator plugin is available as of Registry v3.3.0.
 Prior to this version, SSH Key management is available via the CO Person canvas.

-After registration you can find the value for `COMANAGE_SSH_KEY_AUTHENTICATOR_ID` in the URL for editing the Authenticator:
+After registration you can find the value for `COMANAGE_API_SSH_KEY_AUTHENTICATOR_ID` in the URL for editing the Authenticator:

 - It would be **3** in this example URL: [https://registry.cilogon.org/registry/authenticators/edit/3]()